Continuous Integration with TeamCity

 Run code coverage and duplicates finder for Java and .NET

-Customize statistics on build duration, success rate, code quality, and custom metrics
+Customize statistics on the build's duration, success rate, code quality, and custom metrics

 and much more

-To learn more about major TeamCity features, refer to the official JetBrains site.
+To learn more about major TeamCity features, refer to the official JetBrains website.

-TeamCity works great not only for admins and build engineers, but also for developers.
-Watch this video to see some of the signature features it provides:
+TeamCity works well not only for administrators and build engineers, but also for developers.
+Watch this video to learn about some of its signature features:

-The complete list of supported platforms and environments can be found here.
+The complete list of supported platforms and environments is available here.

 Basic TeamCity concepts